slyd0g/WhiteChocolateMacademiaNut/README.md

 - Dump the user's cookies in human-readable format if the page title or url contains `facebook`
     -  ```./WhiteChocolateMacademiaNut --port 31415 --dump pages --grep facebook```

 Load and clear functions are intended to be used locally.
 Do not clear target's cookies.
-In order for this to work, you will need to start and Chrome with the debug port open.
+In order for this to work, you will need to start the Chromium-based browser with the debug port open.

-- Load the user's cookies locally from file
+- Load the user's cookies locally from a file
     - ```./WhiteChocolateMacademiaNut --port 9222 --load cookies.json```
 - Clear all cookies
     - ```./WhiteChocolateMacademiaNut --port 9222 --clear```